mfelleisen/Fish/README.md

 ### TODO

+- hide 'suspension' more in Tree; it's bad for strategies

 - complete docs

-- hide 'suspension' more in Tree

-- Create naive/deterministic but `fish-count` sensitive strategy.
-  - the strategy
-  - abstract player properly over the strategies it can play
-  - remove release
+  - how to write a strategy and explore how it performs
+  - how to write a remote player and run a tournament

-- Fix observers, xcall observers, otherwise the referee can crash when the observer crashes.
+- fix observers, xcall observers, otherwise the referee can crash when the observer crashes.

 - Move the `trace` contract material into a branch.